 When the integral or area under the curve is calculated and plotted a linear relationship between analyte concentrations is observed (Figure 5).
 This relationship can be described using a 4-parameter logistics fit of the data, with a Z’-factor value in excess of 0.9 between the 0 and 1500 ng/mL standards.

-These data demonstrate that the Synergy Neo is capable of making the luminescent determinations necessary for SPARCL assays.
-The Synergy Neo, as well as other BioTek multi-mode readers, provides a number of features that make them amenable to rapid kinetic flash-type luminescent assays.
-Foremost is the optional reagent dispenser module that allows for automated dispensing of two different reagents into the wells of the microplate while the plate is located in the read chamber.
-This feature allows for the addition of trigger reagent and enhancer and almost immediate detection of the luminescence.
-Gen5 Data Analysis Software (BioTek Instruments) controls reader functions, collects and stores generated data, and perform data reduction.
+This application note shows that the Agilent BioTek Synergy Neo multimode reader is capable of making the luminescent determinations necessary for SPARCL assays.
+The Synergy Neo, as well as other Agilent BioTek multimode readers, provide a number of features that make them amenable to rapid kinetic flash-type luminescent assays.
+Foremost is the optional reagent dispenser module that allows automated dispensing of two different reagents into the wells of the microplate while the plate is located in the read chamber.
+This feature allows the addition of trigger reagent and enhancer and almost immediate detection of the luminescence.
+Agilent BioTek Gen5 data analysis software controls reader functions, collects and stores generated data, and performs data reduction.
 A number of different curve fits are available to describe data or to be used as standards curve for interpolation to calculate unknown sample concentrations.